jpitblado/vim-stata/README.markdown

 Update the syntax file to conform with the current Stata release.
 Right now the list of recognized Stata functions came from Stata 9.

-I hope to write up some form of documentation for the mappings.

 ## License